Olivia Culpo: Early life and education

 Olivia Frances Culpo was born on May 8, 1992, in Cranston, Rhode Island, to Susan and Peter Culpo.
-She is the third eldest of five siblings.
+She is the third-eldest of five siblings.
 She grew up in Cranston's Edgewood neighborhood and is of Italian descent with some Irish ancestry on her mother's side.

-Culpo graduated from St. Mary Academy – Bay View and attended Boston University but did not graduate.
+Culpo graduated from St. Mary Academy – Bay View and attended Boston University, but did not graduate.
 She began studying the cello in second grade and played in the Rhode Island Philharmonic Youth Orchestra, the Rhode Island Philharmonic Chamber Ensemble, the Bay View Orchestra, and the Rhode Island All-State Orchestra.
 She attended the Brevard Music Center, in Brevard, North Carolina, for two summers, and has performed with the Boston Accompanietta.

 Career

 Pageantry

 After winning the 2012 Miss Rhode Island USA competition, the first pageant she entered, she went on to win the Miss USA pageant on June 3, 2012.

 On July 6, 2012, the city of Cranston held a homecoming celebration for Culpo for her pageant win.
 At an outdoor ceremony at Cranston City Hall, Mayor Allan Fung presented Culpo with the key to the city.

 Culpo represented the United States and won Miss Universe 2012, held on December 19, 2012, in Las Vegas, Nevada.
 Her national costume was the Statue of Liberty.
-She is the eighth representative from the U.S. to win the title and the first since Brook Lee who won Miss Universe 1997.
+She is the eighth representative from the U.S. to win the title—the first in the 21st century—and the first since Brook Lee, who won Miss Universe 1997.
 Culpo became the first Rhode Islander to win the title.
 She succeeded outgoing titleholder Leila Lopes from Angola.

 In January 2013, Culpo visited Indonesia for three weeks and helped crown the winner of Puteri Indonesia 2013 on February 1 in Jakarta.
 She also visited Yogyakarta, Surabaya, and Bali.
 In Jakarta, Culpo hosted a discussion with young Indonesians for the United Nations Population Fund on HIV and youth prevention at the U.S. Embassy's cultural center of America.

 On August 25, 2013, Cranston's city council approved a resolution adding Culpo's name to Albert Avenue, which runs between Broad Street and Narragansett Boulevard in Edgewood.

 On September 10, 2013, Culpo participated in the Sherri Hill fashion show held at Trump Tower in New York City.

 On November 9, 2013, she crowned Gabriela Isler of Venezuela as her successor.
 In doing so, she became the third Miss Universe from the U.S. to pass the title to Venezuela, after Shawn Weatherly in 1981 and Chelsi Smith in 1996.

-In January 2023, November 2023, and November 2024, Culpo co-hosted the Miss Universe 2022, Miss Universe 2023, and Miss Universe 2024 pageants, respectively.
+In May 2021, January 2023, November 2023, and November 2024, Culpo co-hosted the Miss Universe 2020, Miss Universe 2022, Miss Universe 2023, and Miss Universe 2024 pageants, respectively.